A region where better governance simply must come first

 Fatoumata Haidara is a Malian champion for the rights of women and girls with a demonstrated passion for human rights and social justice.
-She has 20 years’ experience in leadership roles at WaterAid, Oxfam, the Canadian International Development Agency and most recently, Plan International.
-As its current West and Central Africa Sahel Director, Haidara provides strategic leadership for the design and implementation of Plan International’s Sahel portfolio, including child rights, gender equality and community-based development initiatives.
+She has 20 years’ experience holding leadership roles with WaterAid, Oxfam, the Canadian International Development Agency, and most recently with Plan International.
+As its current West and Central Africa Sahel Director, Haidara provides strategic leadership for the design and implementation of Plan’s Sahel portfolio including child rights, gender equality, and community-based development initiatives.
 Results-oriented, she focuses on creating and delivering innovative program strategies that improve the quality of health and security of vulnerable communities.

-Irina Schoulgin Nyoni is an expert diplomat with foreign affairs experience in security policy, development aid, human rights and good governance.
-She has worked on several peacekeeping operations, peace-building and post-conflict issues, as well as development cooperation with the Swedish Ministry of Foreign Affairs.
-Prior to this, Schoulgin Nyoni served as deputy permanent representative at the Swedish Mission to the United Nations in New York and as minister counsellor in Geneva.
-Her career also includes postings as ambassador-designate to Mozambique, Eswatini and Madagascar.
+Irina Schoulgin Nyoni is a expert diplomat with foreign affairs experience in security policy, development aid, human rights and good governance.
+She has worked in several peacekeeping operations, peace-building and post conflict issues as well as development cooperation with the Swedish Ministry of Foreign Affairs.
+Prior to this, Schoulgin Nyoni was Deputy Permanent Representative at the Swedish Mission to the United Nations in New York and Minister Counsellor in Geneva.
+Her career also includes postings as Ambassador-designate to Mozambique, Eswatini and Madagascar.

 João Gomes Cravinho is a seasoned Portuguese diplomat and politician.
 Prior to his current appointment, Gomes Cravinho focused his attention on the world’s top emerging markets, acting as the EU ambassador to India and Brazil.
 He also served as the secretary of state for foreign affairs and cooperation in Portugal.
 Earlier in his career, he was a lecturer on international relations at the Faculty of Economics of the University of Coimbra, as well as a guest teacher at ISCTE – Lisbon University Institute and NOVA University Lisbon.
 He has also authored a book, “Visões do Mundo”, as well as numerous articles in specialised academic publications and newspapers.